dynatrace-ace-services/easy-dynakube-deployment/README.md

 ## Install easytravel on k3s rancher
 Rollout the easytravel application on bare metal VM (VM on a cloud provider) with k3s and istio gateway.
-(tested with Azure VM B2s - 2 vCPU, 4 GB)
+(tested with Azure VM Standard B2s - 2 vCPU, 4 GB)

     #install k3s
     cd ~